CoderKee/RenowApp/README.md

 In the detailed view, the user may see the previously mentioned information with an addition of:
 - An image carousel that contains images uploaded by the poster
+- Price of the service
+- Username of the author
 - Detailed Description
 - A calendar for the user to choose a date
 - An accept button

 Any user can click on the accept button to accepted any Listing(except their own), after which they will be prompted to confirm their decision through a modal.
 Upon confirmation of acceptance, to user will be brought to their **Accepted Listing** Screen.

+Users can also click on the author of listing (the username should be highlighted in blue)

+Upon clicking on the author's username, it should display a pop-up modal consisting of past reviews of the author.

 If the user views their own Listing in detail, the accept button is greyed out an clicking it will do nothing.